 Application of OFAC Restrictions by Non-US Registrars

+Policy of not Doing Business with Iranian Customers/Resellers (Unconnected to OFAC/Sanctions) by a Non-US Registrar

 General Licenses

 ICANN and U.S. Sanctions

 There is a tension between ICANN’S goal of administering the Internet as a neutral global resource and the imposition of sanctions by the U.S. on other countries.
 Sanctions laws and policies, when applied to domain name registrars and registries, can hamper access to the domain name system by innocent users and businesses, simply based on their nationality.
 For these persons to transact with ICANN, they or ICANN will need to apply for an OFAC license.